qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Parameters
 ..........
 ``Input layer`` [vector: any]
   Source input vector layer.
-The final attribute table will be appended to **this** vector layer
+The final attribute table will be added to **this** vector layer

 ``Input layer 2`` [vector: any]